 In addition, you can insert warming packs that will simulate the heat of your puppy’s mom and siblings.
+The cute Snuggle Puppy even comes with a little pacifier!
 He’ll almost feel like he never left the litter.

 Bedtime is usually the worst time of the day, as your Bichon Frise puppy will probably whimper and cry, throughout the night.